How To Find Yourself: 5 Steps To Finding Your True Self

 Another way to find ourselves is to celebrate our strengths.
 Everyone sucks at things.
 In fact, we all suck at most things.
 But who cares?!
 We'll never be able to find ourselves if we're always focusing on the ways we suck instead of focusing on what we’re good at.

 For example, I sometimes put myself down because I’m not great at maintaining friendships long-term.
 It’s true.
 I’m an introvert.
 I often feel shy about building friendships.
 But if we get down on ourselves regularly for the things we’re not good at, it’s going to be hard to like ourselves as much as we could.

-So, in addition to working to improve our weaknesses, we have to remind ourselves about what we are good at.
+So, in addition to working to improve our weaknesses, we have to remind ourselves about what we are good at—our strengths.
 Hey, maybe our weird, one-of-a-kind self is pretty awesome after all.

 6. Express yourself to find yourself

 Often, it’s our fear of what other people might think about the real us.
 For example, maybe our friends all have the same opinion about a political topic, so we decide not to share our different point of view.
 Maybe people like a particular type of music, so we decide not to talk about the kinds of music we like.
 Or maybe our others enjoy dining at fancy restaurants, so we decide not to invite them to our house for the cozy dinner we'd really prefer.

 We often hold back because we are afraid of the possible consequences.
 As social beings, we all have to navigate the challenge of balancing self-expression with social harmony in our face-to-face interactions.